tencent cloud

 HashMap<String, String> subProperties = new HashMap<>();

-// The properties of the consumer include TDMQ_PULSAR_SQL92_FILTER_EXPRESSION.
-Assuming SQL92 filtering is enabled, the value is the filter expression.
+// If the Properties field of the consumer contains TDMQ_PULSAR_SQL92_FILTER_EXPRESSION, SQL92 filtering is enabled, and the value is the filter expression.

-subProperties.put("TDMQ_PULSAR_SQL92_FILTER_EXPRESSION","idc = 'idc1' AND label IS NOT NULL"); // Expression Description: idc attribute equals idc1 and label attribute exists
+subProperties.put("TDMQ_PULSAR_SQL92_FILTER_EXPRESSION","idc = 'idc1' AND label IS NOT NULL"); // The expression means that the idc property is set to idc1, and the label property exists.

 Consumer<byte[]> consumer = pulsarClient.newConsumer()

-// Complete path of the topic in the format of `persistent://cluster (tenant) ID/namespace/topic name`, copied from [Topic Management]
+// Full topic path, in the format of persistent://cluster (tenant) ID/namespace/topic name, copied from the Topic page.

 .topic("persistent://pulsar-xxxx/sdk_java/topic2")

-// You need to create a subscription on the topic details page in the console and enter the subscription name here
+// You need to create a subscription on the topic details page in the console.
+Specify the subscription name here.

 .subscriptionName("topic_sub1")

-// Declare the shared mode as the consumption mode
+// Declare the consumption mode to be the Shared mode.

 .subscriptionType(SubscriptionType.Shared)